sapcc/gatekeeper-addons/doop-analyzer/README.md

   }
 }
 ```

+To ensure that the object identity is parsed correctly, the `>>` separator should not be included in any keys or values
+inside the object identity's JSON payload.

 As with the cluster identity, doop-analyzer does not care about the exact keys and values in the object identity (except
 that object identity must be equal when merging violations, see below), but to make further processing easier, it's